Asadullah-Imran/Java_miniprojects/StudentManagementSystem/README.md

 3. Follow the on-screen instructions to choose from the following options:

-   - Add Students: Enter the number of students you want to add and provide their details.
+   - **Add Students**: Enter the number of students you want to add and provide their details.
-   - Display Students: View the records of all the added students.
+   - **Display Students**: View the records of all the added students.
+   - **Search Student**: Search for a student by their ID and view their details.
+   - **Update Information**: Update a student's information based on their ID.
-   - Exit: Quit the program.
+   - **Exit**: Quit the program when you're done.

 4. You can repeat the process as many times as needed to manage student records effectively.